Aren’t Warm up / Cool Down – exercises the same?

 Cooling Down = Static stretches

-Static stretches, on the other hand, help muscles relax, realign your muscles and re-establish the normal range of motion of the muscle.
+Static stretches, however, help muscles relax, realign your muscles and re-establish the normal range of motion of the muscle.
 Hold your static stretch for 10 – 30 seconds.

 When you think of flexibility or stretching, do you think of “stretch and hold” stretching?
 This is Static stretching.
 It’s purpose is to increase your range of motion.
 Flexibility is essential if you participate in sports and almost every other activity you can think of.Static exercises are as essential to your overall fitness as strength training, endurance and balance exercises.